kkeri/fluent-hs-demo/README.md

 ### Partial application

 Partial application is the application of a function to fewer arguments than it expects.
-While in concatenative languages there is no application operator, combinators can be seen as functions that take arguments.
+In concatenative languages there is no application operator, but combinators can be seen as functions that take arguments.
 Let's denote a partial application by `<c a b ...>` where `c` is a combinator and `a b ...` are arguments.
 A partial application is a negative term.